Toric K\"ahler metrics seen from infinity, quantization and compact tropical amoebas: Preliminaries and notation

 \section{Preliminaries and notation}

 Let us briefly review a few facts concerning compatible complex structures on toric symplectic manifolds and also fix some notation.
 For reviews on toric varieties, see \cite{Co,Da,dS}.
 Consider a Delzant lattice polytope $P\subset\R^{n}$ given by where $\lambda_{r}\in\Z$ and $\nu_{r}$ are primitive vectors of the lattice $\Z^{n}\subset\R^{n}$, inward-pointing and normal to the $r$-th facet, i.e. codimension-$1$ face of $P$.
-Let $\iP$ be the interior of $P$.
+We denote the interior of $P$ by $\iP$, and the convex hull of $k$ points $v_1,\dots,v_k$ by $\langle v_1,\dots,v_k \rangle$.

 Let $X_{P}$ be the associated smooth toric variety, with moment map $\mu_P:X_P\to P$.
 On the open dense orbit $\breve X_P=\mu_P^{-1}(\iP) \cong\iP\times\T^{n}$, one considers symplectic, or action-angle, coordinates $(x,\theta)\in\iP\times\T^{n}$ for which the symplectic form is the standard one, $\omega =\sum_{i=1}^{n}dx_{i}\wedge d\theta_{i}$ and $\mu_P(x,\theta)=x$.